SanchezProgramming/SanchezProgramming/README.md

 - ⚡ Fun fact: ...
 -->

+My name is Raul Sanchez 😀

-I am majoring in Computer Science, working on completing my Associate's Degree.
+A quick intro about myself, I am majoring in Computer Science, working on completing my Associate's Degree.

-If you want to know more about me, check out my YouTube channel and website.
+I use GitHub to post my programming projects, but if you want to know more about me feel free to check out my YouTube channel and my website.

-YouTube - Sanchez Programming
+💻 YouTube - Sanchez Programming
 https://www.youtube.com/channel/UCFQiIJXffK5JT2U3379YVYQ

-Website
+💻 Website
 https://rauls8951.wixsite.com/portfolio